We all love making meals in the electric pressure cooker, right?

 Try it plain as a side sprinkled with salt and a pat of butter, or as an alternative in our recipe for chili lime chicken with black beans.

 This long and slender grain holds its shape well when it’s cooked, and it isn’t sticky like some types.
 A fantastic pairing with Indian dishes, it’s wonderful with other types of foods as well.

-You’ll love it served with our dairy-free speedy chicken tikka masala, or mixed with bright vibrant herbs and lemon in our fresh parsley salad.
+You’ll love it in our coconut mango rice pudding, served with our dairy-free speedy chicken tikka masala, or mixed with bright vibrant herbs and lemon in our fresh parsley salad.
 It’s another variety with so many possibilities in the kitchen.

 This type of long grain has a unique texture and rich flavor.
 It’s different from other types of white varieties of the grain because it’s partially cooked already.